 UI vs. UX Design

-UX, user experience, refers to the user’s journey through an application or process.
+UX refers to the user’s journey through an application or process.
 UX designers focus on the overall form and function of a product or technology.
-UI, or user interface, focuses on the ways a product’s surfaces look and function.
+UI focuses on how a product’s surfaces look and function.
 UI designers work with the tangible and visible elements of the process.

 Common UI Elements